-Fog Hunter - Azores
+Fog Hunter Forecast for Azores

 Fog photography in Azores.
 Cloud inversions at Sete Cidades crater, fog through Furnas valley, mist-wrapped volcanic peaks emerging from Atlantic weather.